Theresa A. Jones: Early life and education

 Theresa Jones was born in Pine Bluff, Arkansas on November 1, 1964.
-Throughout her childhood, her family moved around to Little Rock, Arkansas, Berkley Heights, New Jersey, and St. Louis Missouri.
+Throughout her childhood, her family moved around to Little Rock, Arkansas, Berkeley Heights, New Jersey, and St. Louis Missouri.
 She went to school as an undergraduate student at the University of Missouri.
 She began studying towards a major in general humanities, but she quickly found interest in the biological aspect of psychology.
 After leaving the University of Missouri in 1986, she went on to finish her Bachelor's degree in Psychology at the University of Texas at Austin in 1987.
 Theresa Jones enrolled in a graduate Biopsychology program at the University of Texas at Austin under the mentorship of Timothy Schallert.
 She received her doctoral degree in 1992 for her research on neural plasticity mechanisms of recovery after brain injury.
 Wanting to continue her studies in brain plasticity, she became a postdoctoral fellow in Behavioral Neuroscience and Biopsychology at the Beckman Institute of University of Illinois at Urbana-Champaign under the supervision of William Greenough until 1996.